The Maintenance Leader’s Ultimate Guide to Vendor Compliance

 Centralize and Simplify Service Requests

-Work orders originate from many places, including resident portals, PMS systems, and email.
+Work orders originate from many places, including resident portals, email, and PMS platforms like Yardi, RealPage, AppFolio, Entrata, MRI, ResMan, and Rent Manager.
 Yet without a unified process, details get lost.
 Visibility without vendor control still allows risk into active work.

 Centralizing them into a single dashboard ensures every task is visible and accountable.
 Centralization matters because maintenance speed without vendor control simply accelerates exposure.